13 May incident

-The incident has remained a sensitive and, at times, taboo topic in Malaysian society, with open discussion often avoided by prevailing political sensitivities.
+The incident has remained a sensitive and, at times, taboo topic in Malaysian society, with open discussion often avoided due to prevailing political sensitivities.
 Ethnic relations between the Malay and Chinese communities have stabilised since the incident but remain fragile, occasionally strained by political rhetoric and socioeconomic disparities.

 Precursors

 Ethnic divide

 On 31 August 1957, Malaya gained its independence from colonial rule.
 The country, however, suffered from a sharp division of wealth between the Chinese, who dominated most urban areas and were perceived to be in control of a large portion of the nation's economy, and the Malays, who were generally poorer and lived in more rural areas.
 The special privileged position of Malay political power, however, is guaranteed under Article 153 of the constitution, written during Malayan independence.

-There were heated debates between Malay groups wanting radical measures to institutionalise Malay supremacy (Ketuanan Melayu), while Chinese groups called for their "racial" interest to be protected, and non-Malay opposition party members arguing for a 'Malaysian Malaysia" rather than Malay privilege.
+There were heated debates between Malay groups wanting radical measures to institutionalise Malay supremacy (Ketuanan Melayu), while Chinese groups called for their "racial" interest to be protected, and non-Malay opposition party members arguing for a 'Malaysian Malaysia' rather than Malay privilege.
 In 1963, amid a background of racial tension, Malaysia was formed as a federation that incorporated Malaya (Peninsular Malaysia), Singapore, North Borneo, and Sarawak.

 There had been several incidents of racial conflict between Malays and Chinese before the 1969 riots.
 For example, in Penang, hostility between the races turned into violence during the centenary celebration of George Town in 1957, which resulted in several days of fighting and several deaths, and there were further disturbances in 1959 and 1964 as well as a riot in 1967, which originated as a protest against currency devaluation but turned into racial killings.
 In Singapore, antagonism between the races led to the 1964 race riots, which contributed to the separation of Singapore from Malaysia on 9 August 1965.